collective/collective.plonefinder/README.txt

    This code is an extraction of plonearticle explorer for referencables contents The intention is to make it usable for any content type in different situations :

-   - for referencable fields with a special widget (collective.orderrefswidget which will come soon)
+   - for referencable fields with a special widget (collective.orderrefswidget which will come later)

-   - for collective.ploneckeditor (will also come soon) or any possible wysiwyg editor for referencing images or contents inside a rich text field, we also make possible in near future upload of files or images with this product (perhaps using collective.uploadify)
+   - for collective.ckeditor (in developpement) or any possible wysiwyg editor for referencing images or contents inside a rich text field, it's also possible to upload of files or images with this product (we use collective.uploadify)

    - for links fields (as remoteUrl in ATLink) to reference internal links